3 steps to successfully working with an editor

 To get a quote, you’ll need to give them some essential information, like your word count, the level of editing you need, and your deadline.

 Most editors will ask for a sample, which helps them assess what shape your writing is in (and therefore how long your job will take).

 But to do an excellent editing job, what your editor really needs to know is who you’re writing for.

 Things they’ll need to know include:

 - Where your readers live.
 This determines the correct spelling for certain words and allows your editor to check for country-specific words and sayings that people in other countries just won’t get.

 - What your readers’ demographics are.
-For example, if you’re writing for millennials, the language and writing style you use and examples and visual elements you include will be very different compared to if you’re writing for over-50s.
+For example, if you’re writing for millennials, the language and writing style you use and examples and visual elements you include will be completely different compared to if you’re writing for over-50s.

 - How familiar your readers are with the topic.
 This helps your editor assess whether some jargon is okay, or if it’s better to put things in layperson’s terms.